Director

 Mr. Parker is anxious to catch some fish.
 And Mrs. Parker is anxious to just get away.

-Their road trip includes the common setbacks such as the persistent whining and car sickness from Randy, Mr. Parker running out of gas because he'll only fuel up with Texas Royal Supreme Blue gasoline, and Mrs. Parker stopping at roadside shops and stands for useless kitsch décor.
+Their road trip includes the common setbacks such as the persistent whining from the kids, Randy's car sickness, Mr. Parker running out of gas because he'll only fuel up with Texas Royal Supreme Blue gasoline, and Mrs. Parker stopping at roadside shops and stands for useless kitsch décor.
 On top of all that, Ralph admits he forgot to pack the fishing tackle.

 When they finally make it to Ollie's Haven of Bliss cabins and campsite, they stay at the cabin named "Maria" as they're accustomed to.
 But Mr. Parker learns the fish have stopped biting.